 - Base the decision-making process on the foundation’s shared values.

 - Acknowledge that consensus may be preferable—but not more than honesty.

-After the meeting, be sure to follow-up with any promised action items, including sharing the meeting outcomes with members who were unable to participate.
+After the meeting, follow-up with any promised action items, including sharing meeting outcomes with trustees who were absent.
 Asking board members to evaluate the meeting’s effectiveness can be a great way to gain insights for future planning.
-It can also provide an opportunity for individuals to voice concerns that they weren’t able to during the meeting.
-Assessment can be done via a simple questionnaire distributed at the end of the meeting.
+It also offers an opportunity for individuals to voice concerns that they couldn’t during the meeting.
+Do this by distributing a simple questionnaire at the end of the meeting.

-You can find a meeting assessment in Exponent Philanthropy’s Practical Board Self-Assessment, or you can create your own.
+You can use our Practical Board Self-Assessment, or you can create your own.
 Ask just a few questions, such as:

 - Did the materials you received in advance help you prepare?

 - What would improve the meeting?